 During 2013, the Company analyzed its activities and determined it may be obligated to collect and remit various state and local taxes and surcharges on its usage-based fees.
 The Company had not remitted state and local taxes on usage-based fees in any of the periods prior to 2014 and therefore accrued a sales tax liability for this contingency.
 In January 2014, the Company commenced paying such taxes and surcharges to certain state authorities.
-In June 2014, the Company commenced collecting state and local taxes or surcharges on usage-based fees from its clients on a current basis and remitting such taxes to the applicable state taxing authorities.
-During the year ended December 31, 2014, the Company has remitted \$1.3 million for its state and local taxes on usage-based fees related to the periods prior to June 2014.
-Excluding the credit as discussed below, for the years ended December 31, 2014, 2013 and 2012, the Company recognized general and administrative expense of \$1.1 million, \$2.2 million and \$1.6 million, respectively, related to its estimated sales tax liability on usage-based fees, which was not being collected from its clients.
-The expense recognized for 2014 included \$0.3 million of state taxes and surcharges that the Company identified and recorded in the fourth quarter of 2014 for certain revenue earned during the period from 2008 through the third quarter of 2014 (see Note 1).
+In June 2014, the Company commenced collecting state and local taxes or surcharges on usage-based fees from its clients on a current basis and remitting such taxes to the applicable U.S. state taxing authorities.

+During the year ended December 31, 2015, the Company remitted \$1.1 million for its contingent sales taxes on both usage-based fees and sales of subscription services.
+Excluding the credit recorded in 2014 as discussed below, for the years ended December 31, 2015, 2014 and 2013, the Company recognized \$1.2 million, \$1.1 million and \$2.2 million, respectively, as general and administrative expense related to its estimated sales tax liability on both usage-based fees and sales of subscription services in the U.S. and Canada, which was not being collected from its clients.

 Reversal of contingent sales tax liability - In May 2014, the Company received a letter from a state revenue authority which concluded that the Company's services provided to customers in that specific state are not subject to that state's local taxes.
-As a result, the Company released \$2.8 million of sales tax liability, including estimated interest charges, accrued progressively on a quarterly basis from 2011 through the first quarter of 2014 for that state as we believe that the risk of loss being incurred is no longer probable.
+As a result, the Company released \$2.8 million of sales tax liability, including estimated interest charges, accrued progressively on a quarterly basis from 2011 through the first quarter of 2014 for that state.
+No amounts were billed to and collected from customers for this state during that period.
 Of the total reversal amount, \$2.5 million was related to the period 2011 through 2013.
 The reversal has been recorded through the general and administrative expense caption in the consolidated statements of operations and comprehensive loss.

-As of December 31, 2014 and 2013, the Company had total accrued liabilities of \$2.6 million and \$5.4 million, respectively, for its contingent state and local sales taxes and surcharges, which were not being collected from its clients but may be imposed by various states and municipalities.
-This liability was included in "Sales tax liability (non current)" on the consolidated balance sheets.

-The Company's estimate of the probable loss incurred under this contingency is based on its analysis of the source location of its usage-based fees and the regulations and rules in each state.
+As of December 31, 2015, the Company had total accrued liabilities of \$2.7 million for such contingent sales taxes and surcharges that were not being collected from its clients but may be imposed by various taxing authorities, of which \$0.8 million and \$1.9 million was included in current and non-current "Sales tax liability" on the condensed consolidated balance sheets, respectively.
+As of December 31, 2014, the Company had total accrued liabilities of \$2.6 million for such contingent sales taxes and surcharges, which was included in non-current "Sales tax liability" on the consolidated balance sheets.
+The Company's estimate of the probable loss incurred under this contingency is based on its analysis of the source location of its usage-based fees and the regulations and rules in each tax jurisdiction.